Extended-Thunder/send-later/index.md

     [Owl for Exchange][owl],
     the add-on which is intended to replace ExQuilla, when configured as described [below](#owl).
-8. Send Later is incompatible with message encryption and digital signatures (otherwise known as end-to-end encryption, PGP, GPG, Enigmail, S/MIME, etc.).
-This means that you can't schedule a draft to be sent with Send Later if you have encryption or signing enabled on the draft or if you have encryption of drafts enabled for the account or identity the draft is associatd with.
-The latter is enabled by default if you have end-to-end encryption configured, but it can be disabled in your account settings (look for a "Store draft messages in encrypted format" checkbox and uncheck it).
+8. Send Later is incompatible with PGP message encryption and digital signatures.
+This means that you can't schedule a draft to be sent with Send Later if you have PGP encryption or signing enabled on the draft or if you have encryption of drafts enabled for the account or identity the draft is associated with.
+The latter is enabled by default if you have PGP end-to-end encryption configured, but it can be disabled in your account settings (look for a "Store draft messages in encrypted format" checkbox and uncheck it).

 [icloud1]: https://www.macworld.com/article/2029570/silent-email-filtering-makes-icloud-an-unreliable-option.html
 [icloud2]: https://discussions.apple.com/thread/3153039